colleenjg/OpenScope_CA_Analysis/README.md

 Please do not hesitate to contact the authors or open an issue/pull request, if you have trouble using the data or the codebase or improvements to propose.

-**Note:** The module `Dataset2p.py` under `sess_util` contains code shared by authors at the Allen Institute for Brain Science.
-The authors of the code cannot guarantee support for its usage.